XiaoSong9905/dgemm-knl/README.md

-# dgemm-knl
-DGEMM on KNL
+# DGEMM on KNL

+## Reference
+1. An implementation of matrix–matrix multiplication on the Intel KNL processor with AVX-512
+2. Anatomy of High-Performance Matrix Multiplication